 The College of Adult and Distance Education offers an online Master of Healthcare Administration (MHA), which can be completed in 12 to 24 months.
 The online MHA is an immersive program with a qualitative and quantitative healthcare administration and business focus utilizing a case-based, problem solving methodology that enables personal and professional transformation.
 The program is 36 hours with 27 hours of core MHA courses and nine hours of concentration courses.

 The concentrations are student selected; however, the core MHA courses are mandatory and program specific.
 The MHA program core is centered around the four pillars of Healthcare Administration: U.S. Healthcare Delivery Systems, Population Health Management, Principles of Managed Care, and Quality Management in Healthcare.
 In focusing on business and personal values-based decision making, you will study the real-world issues that impact the business environment while building leadership skills and learning valuable team-building proficiency.

 This degree was designed to address the rapidly changing healthcare environment and to enhance the student-centered focus of the College of Adult and Distance Education by supporting the professional development of healthcare professionals.
 The MHA program allows students to personally and professionally tailor their degree to their current career needs or future career aspirations.
 The program is specifically focused on providing a student with a competitive, realistic, and professionally compatible core to increase their professional and personal leadership and management potential.

 The MHA trains students to:

 - Gain a sound base of knowledge about various administrative functional areas to enhance their understanding of complex healthcare systems.

-- Enhance ability to approach complex problems systematically and imaginatively to develop effective solutions
+- Enhance their ability to approach complex problems systematically and imaginatively to develop effective solutions.

 - Prepare for assuming positions of increased managerial/administrative responsibility and contributing to the creation of a high performing workplace.